 Proposed SR-91, I-15, and I-10 Express HOT Lanes need free non-transponder carpooling and transit infrastructure.

 Transportation officials are working on major proposals to bring in a network of tolled express lanes (also known as High Occupancy Toll or "HOT" Lanes) to Riverside and San Bernardino County freeways.
-The Riverside County Transportation Commission proposes to extend the 91 Express Lanes east through Corona with potential tolled express lanes south to Lake Elsinore and north toward Ontario.
+The Riverside County Transportation Commission proposes to extend the 91 Express Lanes east through Corona with tolled express lanes between Corona and Jurupa Valley.
 The San Bernardino Associated Governments is also considering placing HOT lanes along the I-10 Freeway between the LA County Line and Redlands and up the I-15 Freeway into the high desert through the Cajon Pass.

-The Transit Coalition believes that it is essential for carpools to have free access to HOT lanes without a requirement for transponders and objects to pre-registration policies that would result in a reduction of carpools instead of single occupancy vehicles, especially projects that involve carpool lane conversions into HOT lanes.
+The Transit Coalition believes that it is essential for carpools to have free access to these lanes without a requirement for Fastrak transponders especially for highway projects that involve the conversion of existing carpool lanes to HOT.
+If HOV's are required to pre-register for an ETC transponder, that would result in a reduction of carpools in the HOV lanes instead of single occupancy vehicles.
+This negative consequence has been proven repeatedly based on past carpool lane conversion projects, an after-effect we object.

-If HOT lane policies are set correctly, free mobility will be a long-lasting reality for high occupancy vehicle traffic traveling along Southern California freeway corridors.
-With public express buses, 2+ or 3+ private HOVs, motorcycles, and private sector bus lines having their own set of dedicated free-flowing lanes through traffic-choked corridors, the public-private benefit would be enormous.
+If HOT lane policies are set correctly, free mobility will be a long-lasting reality for high occupancy vehicle traffic travelling along Southern California freeway corridors.
+With public express buses, 2+ or 3+ private HOVs, motorcycles, and private sector bus lines having their own set of dedicated free-flowing lanes through traffic-choked corridors with direct connections to transit stations and park & ride lots, the public-private benefit would be enormous.

 The Transit Coalition objects to preregistration mandates for carpoolers which would result in a reduction of HOV traffic instead of single occupancy vehicles within Southern California HOT lanes, especially for projects that convert existing carpool lanes into HOT lanes.
-It is a fact that when HOT lane policies mandate transponder registration or tolls for HOV's, ridesharing and carpooling is discouraged in the express lanes with non-registered high occupancy vehicles being driven out.
-The leftover space is then sold to non HOV's.
+It is a proven fact that when HOT lane policies mandate transponder registration or tolls for HOV's, all non-registered motorists are displaced from the HOV lane into the general purpose lanes.
+The leftover space can then be sold to non HOV's.
 The end result is more toll paying non HOV's in the high occupancy lane than HOV's.
 Field studies and a 2012 study of congestion pricing by UC Berkeley clearly demonstrate this.

 Other HOT Lane Corridors with Non-Transponder Carpooling